ljlclark/LJCProjects/LJCDocLib/LJCDocGen/bin/Debug/ReadMeDocGenBin.txt

 CodeDoc.css - The HTML Doc css file.

-LJCDocCode.cmd - Generates the full LJCProjects HTML Doc using the groups in   |
+LJCCodeDoc.cmd - Generates the full LJCProjects HTML Doc using the groups in   |
-"LJCDocCode.xml".
+"LJCCodeDoc.xml".

-LJCDocCode.xml - The full LJCProjects HTML Doc groups.
+LJCCodeDoc.xml - The full LJCProjects HTML Doc groups.

-LJCDocDataService.cmd - Generates the Data Service related HTML Doc using the groups in "LJCDocDataService.xml".
+LJCCodeDocRelease.cmd - Generates the Release HTML Doc using the groups in "LJCCodeDocRelease.xml".

-LJCDocDataService.xml - The Data Service related HTML Doc groups.
+LJCCodeDocRelease.xml - The Release HTML Doc groups.

 LJCDocGen.exe - The program to generate HTML Doc.